extracts/mac-scripting/DEVONthink/DEVONthink_Notes_from_PDF_Annotations/README.md

 The URL of each Markdown record will be set to a deep link that directly points to the corresponding PDF annotation.
 I.e., clicking this deep link will open the associated PDF and scroll the corresponding PDF annotation into view.

-For each Markdown record, the script can assign a color label that matches your annotation's highlight color (see [Setup](#setup) below).
+For each Markdown record, the script assigns a color label that matches your annotation's highlight color (see [Setup](#setup) below).

 The script recognizes some markup syntax in PDF annotation notes.
 This lets you specify the annotation's name/title and comment as well as its flagged status, star rating, tags and custom metadata.
 Example annotation note as supported by this script: